pharo-open-documentation/pharo-wiki/PharoProjects/RichText.md

 ## Different fonts
 Loading and managing fonts is an issue in itself.

-You can see which fonts you have available in your image using 'StrikeFont actualFamilyNames'.
+You can see which fonts you have available in your image using `StrikeFont actualFamilyNames`.

 Assume you have a font named: `Bitmap Source Sans Pro` (was the case on Macbook Pro, Pharo 8, fall 2019).